republicofmakers/3D-Printing/README.md

 In short I had fun with it , I love 3D printing,

 Now, I had a job and dont have time to deal with all those things.
-So I use now , Bambulab X1-Carbon.
+So I use Bambulab X1-Carbon now.

 <img width="524" alt="bambu lab" src="https://github.com/user-attachments/assets/a1ef64b8-73d4-4d8e-925d-1dc28542e99e" />